 The exterior is concrete with it side walls and unique meringue tops for four of the pods!
 Due to this, the house is a very quite home inside.
 Although the setting is very peaceful and tranquil.
 The new addition has concrete walls however, it is built into the side of a hill!
 So it is very energy efficient!
 All the space is very open......open living at its best!

-Mushroom House hasn't listed any contacts yet.
+Mushroom House hasn't made any photos public yet.